Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Ray-Tracing-Recursive-Rendering.md

 1. In the Project window, double-click on the Shader to open it in Shader Graph.
 2. In the **Graph Settings** tab of the **Graph Inspector**, go to **Surface Options** and enable **Recursive Rendering (Preview)**.

 It is best practice to use recursive rendering in situations that require multi-bounced reflection and refraction, for example car headlights.
-Although recursive rendering also produces ray-traced reflections in more simple scenarios, like for a mirror or a puddle, it is best practice to use [ray-traced reflections](Ray-Traced-Reflections.md) her for performance reasons.
+Although recursive rendering also produces ray-traced reflections in more simple scenarios, like for a mirror or a puddle, it is best practice to use [ray-traced reflections](Ray-Traced-Reflections.md) here for performance reasons.

 Since recursive rendering uses an independent render pass, HDRP cannot render any other ray-traced effects on recursively rendered GameObjects.
 For example, it cannot render effects such as ray-traced subsurface scattering or ray-traced shadows.